kimiko-11/mypro1/README.md

 # mypro1
-This is my first repository.
+This is my first repository.I will be doing some changes.
 <br>
 Author-Kimaya Chavan